WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ### Extending Type's Behavior

-The capabilities of Swift Macro are not limited to these.
+The capabilities of Swift Macro are not bound to these boundaries.
 Let's consider another kind of Swift Macro: attached macros and showcase its potential with a real-life example.

 In real-world scenarios, we often start from simple structs: